 Aged Care Dietitian

-Petra is a dietitian with a special interest in chronic disease prevention, weight management, mental health, older age nutrition and special diets such as vegetarian and vegan diets.
-She is passionate about helping people to enjoy a diet that helps the individual to reach his/her health goals, and one that is enjoyable and easy to implement.
+Petra Salo is a dietitian with a special interest in chronic disease prevention, weight management, mental health, older age nutrition and special diets such as vegetarian and vegan diets.
 Her goal is to bring life to the years and years to the lives of her clients.
+Petra provides dietetic services to a number of our South East Queensland and New South Wales sites.